anjalisilva/IntroductionToR/README.md

 It is just a suggestion but it will help students throughout the workshop, as content is cumulative and will only get more difficult.
 Unfortunately, there is not enough time to review previous content each class so while this homework is **not** graded, it is highly recommended.

+## Acknowledgements

+Slides covered in the lectures were originally developed by Amy Farrow, University of Toronto.

 ## Maintainer